bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 Now, a `GET` request to `/photos` would succeed, but a `POST` request to `/photos` (which would ordinarily be routed to the `create` action) will fail.

-The `:except` option specifies a route or list of routes that Rails should _not_ create:
+The `:except` option specifies a route or list of routes that Quails should _not_ create:

 ```ruby
 resources :photos, except: :destroy
 ```

-In this case, Rails will create all of the normal routes except the route for `destroy` (a `DELETE` request to `/photos/:id`).
+In this case, Quails will create all of the normal routes except the route for `destroy` (a `DELETE` request to `/photos/:id`).

 TIP: If your application has many RESTful routes, using `:only` and `:except` to generate only the routes that you actually need can cut down on memory use and speed up the routing process.